 A rustic accommodation for the night (with pony)

-After visiting Deva fortress and admiring the land of Transylvania from higher ground, it’s time to drive to the next stop or to find accommodation in Deva.
+After visiting the Deva Fortress and admiring the land of Transylvania from higher ground, it’s time to drive to the next stop or to find accommodation in Deva.

 I drove all the way to Sebes, taking the famous Transylvania High Way.

-On the way there, you will pass by Râpa Roșie, a natural eroded red rock.
+On the way there, you will pass by Râpa Roșie, a naturally eroded red rock.

-If you decided to visit Râpa Roșie, you’ll need to exit the highway to Daia Română and then follow the road.
-The best view of the rocks are from the top of them, so bring some sports shoes for the short hike.
+If you decide to visit Râpa Roșie, you’ll need to exit the highway to Daia Română and then follow the road.
+The best view of the rocks is from the top of them, so bring some sports shoes for the short hike.